 These skills will then naturally come until it’s time to introduce another educational level to the classroom or the individual.

-Eases Communication Between Student and Teacher
+Eases Communication Between Students and Teachers

 If the student can understand what the teacher is asking, (s)he is now able to engage in the activity and not be deterred by the language barrier.

-Instead of worrying about what the teacher is saying word by word, the important part is that the student and the teacher can be on the same page.
+Instead of worrying about what the teacher is saying a word by word, the important part is that the student and the teacher can be on the same page.
 If the student begins to struggle, the teacher has to go back and target the problem areas.

 Once that milestone is achieved, the student can now use the newly obtained information to effectively execute any assigned task.